Juanx65/WifiSniffing/README.md

 # WifiSniffing
-testing A Case Study of WiFi Sniffing for Class Project
+Testing A Case Study of WiFi Sniffing for Class Project

 In this project, the goal is to sniff the probe request from mobil users, so we are going to be sniffing the probe-req messages only.